Every successful digital product whether it's Netflix, Amazon, or a fast-growing AI startup shares one common DNA: a scalable architecture.

 Monitoring Prometheus, Grafana, Datadog Observe performance

-🧩 Handling Growth Gracefully: Strategies and Anti-Patterns
+🧩 Handling Growth Gracefully

-🧭 Case Study: Scaling a SaaS Product from 1,000 to 1 Million Users
+🧭 Case Study: Scaling a SaaS Product

 Phase 1: Prototype (0–1,000 users)